 Gene Ontology Annotations

-Describes the biological processes, cellular components, and molecular functions associated with the CUL3 gene, providing context for its role in the cell.
+Describes the biological processes, cellular components, and molecular functions associated with the human CUL3 gene, providing context for its role in the cell.

 Functions and activities the gene product is involved in